 I believe in accountability, trackability and full insurance.
 When shipping to within the United States, I almost always ship via fully insured UPS ground or USPS Priority Mail.
 I prefer not to ship via FEDEX.
 I usually ship via USPS Priority Mail or International Express Mail to foreign countries.

 The minimum S&H charge for equipment with a price up to $100 via UPS ground to anywhere in the lower 48 US is $20.
-Please add $2 for the 2nd $100 evaluation and $1 for each additional $100 evaluation.
+Please add $3 per $100 evaluation for insurance.
+Insurance is included for the 1st $100 evaluation.
 For heavy items, large items or extremely delicate items there will be an additional charge based upon the individual item.
-I cannot ship via US Mail for less than I can ship via UPS; it is not the actual shipping charges, but the relative inconvenience.
-I will ship via US Mail if necessary.
-I can ship via express or freight if necessary.
+I ship via US Mail or UPS I can ship via express or freight if necessary.
 I am willing to ship via international express or freight.